Induction training: Alternatives to induction training

 An alternative to Induction training is coaching.
 Coaching is a partnership in which employees aim to achieve support and advice from a more senior colleague whilst on the job.

 Staff Retreats is another form of introduction for new employees.
 Businesses pause once or twice a year to analyse policies and procedures and also look through their systems and processes.
 The main objective is looking at ways to improve efficiency of their business.

 On the job training is also an alternative to induction training and is given to an employee at their workplace while they are doing the job.

 Group discussions are another possible alternative for induction training.
 Group discussions are informal gatherings of individuals in order to discuss ideas and information while suggesting how new recruits can cope with the new environment.

 Induction training during a pandemic

 With the rise of a global pandemic, it has been essential to mitigate risk and face-to-face contact points for almost every business.
-Many businesses have turned to using online inductions. - making it safer for all parties involved in the induction process whilst maintaining productivity.
+Many businesses have turned to using online inductions, which make it safer for all parties involved in the induction process whilst maintaining productivity.

 These moves to online based inductions are proving to be a permanent shift in working practices.
 Early adopters of online inductions have been at an advantage as they are set up ready to update their inductions with Covid-19 information quickly.